BlueOakJS/blueoak-server/docs/express.md

 }
 ```

-If the handler needs to reference other services, it can do so using thd dependency injection mechanism,
+If the handler needs to reference other services, it can do so using the dependency injection mechanism,
 simply adding a parameter to the init method with the name of the service.

 Below is an example handler module that registers one endpoint on the app.